-Our group was formed in November 27, 2002 so has been in existence almost as long as Meetup itself.
-The group has undergone many changes through the years and assorted management structures, but it has grown in leaps and bounds since Lisa took over.
+Our group was formed on November 27, 2002, so has been in existence almost as long as Meetup itself.
+The group has undergone many changes through the years and assorted management structures, but it has grown by leaps and bounds since Lisa took over.
 We average around 50 new members per month and we have some of the more stringent membership requirements to join.
 We currently have over 2,000 members.

 What I love about our group is that we grow organically.
 We keep promotional content to a minimum and focus on connecting.
 Many business groups you’ll find on Meetup are really just infomercials in disguise.
 Organizers have the best intentions, but when you arrive at the event you realize you’re effectively being pitched to for a service or product.
 Other groups have speakers, but the speaker is usually trying to promote their product or service.